 1. Hosea 1-3.
 Here we find how Israel behaves and what God therefore has to do with these people.
 We also find the councils of God towards Israel and His ways with them, how He will fulfill His plan with them, despite the attitude of the people.
 Each of these chapters ends with the blessing that God ultimately has for the people.

 2. Hosea 4-13.
 Herein are the exhortations which the prophet in the name of the LORD speaks to the people.

 3. Hosea 14.
 Now we hear the call of the prophet to the people to repent and how the people will obey to it.
 This conversion will take place in the last days, which is in the end time.
 The result of the conversion is described.

 What the book of Hosea should do with us

-2. the grief of which he knows that God is done by their unfaithfulness.
+2. The grief of which he knows that God is done with their unfaithfulness.

 If the Word of God can go through us like this and take possession of us, we will share God’s feelings about the things around us in the world in general and what is happening in Christianity in particular.
 This attitude gives the Holy Spirit ample opportunity to do His shaping work in us.
 Its impact will be seen in our lives, as a blessing for our environment and above all as a joy and honor for God.